-- · Change the following cmake arguments - CMAKE_INSTALL_PREFIX: set the install location (~/Dev/Install/Debug or Release) - CMAKE_BUILD_TYPE: set to Debug or Release - EXTERNAL_LIBRARIES: set the install path of the third party libraries you compiled earlier.(ex : ~/Dev/Install/Debug) - PROJECTS_TO_BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECTS_TO_INSTALL: set the name of the application to install
+· Change the following cmake arguments

+- BUILD\FW4SPL-AR: allow to enable/disable the fw4spl-ar repository if you cloned it. - BUILD\FW4SPL-EXT: allow to enable/disable the fw4spl-ext repository if you cloned it. - BUILD\FW4SPL-OGRE: allow to enable/disable the fw4spl-ogre repository if you cloned it. - CMAKE\INSTALL\PREFIX: set the install location, here ~/Dev/Install/Debug - CMAKE\BUILD\TYPE: set the build type 'Debug', 'Release', 'RelWithDebInfo' or 'MinSizeRel' - EXTERNAL\LIBRARIES: set the install path of the third party libraries you compiled earlier.(ex : ~/Dev/Install/Debug) - PROJECTS\TO\BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECTS\TO\INSTALL: set the name of the application to install - Press "c" to configure and then "g" to generate the makefiles.